A manifestation of order and beauty in nature is called symmetry.

 We have also provided an exclusive determination of \(|V_{cb}|\), which lowered the tension with the inclusive determination to 1.8σ, and hence alleviates the \(|V_{ub}|-|V_{cb}|\) puzzle.

-In ref.
-[Bordone:2020gaoBIB], we have used the the results for the \(\bar{B}\to D^{(*)}\) and \(\bar{B}_s\to D_s^{(*)}\) local MEs to update the predictions for the hadronic decays \(\bar{B}_s^0\to D_s^{(*)+}\! \pi^-\) and \(\bar{B}^0\to D^{(*)+} K^-\).
+In Ref.
+[Bordone:2020gaoBIB], we have used the results for the \(\bar{B}\to D^{(*)}\) and \(\bar{B}_s\to D_s^{(*)}\) local MEs to update the predictions for the hadronic decays \(\bar{B}_s^0\to D_s^{(*)+}\! \pi^-\) and \(\bar{B}^0\to D^{(*)+} K^-\).

 The precision of our SM predictions uncovered a substantial discrepancy with respect to the experimental measurements at the level of 4.4σ.